hank-ai/darknet/README.md

 ## Windows CMake Method

-These instructions assume a brand new installation of Windows 11 22H2.

-> If you've not yet seen it, before building Darknet/YOLO for Windows please see the note about using [WSL](#wsl).
+> Before building Darknet/YOLO for Windows please see the note about using [WSL](#wsl).
 (Spoiler ...
 Darknet/YOLO works great in WSL!)

+- These instructions assume a brand new installation of Windows 11 22H2.
+- These instructions are for a native Windows installation, not using WSL.
+If you'd rather use WSL, see [above](#wsl).

 Open a normal `cmd.exe` command prompt window and run the following commands: